mcode/rems-setup/DeveloperSetupGuide.md

-# REMS-Docker-The Ultimate Guide to Running DRLS REMS for Local Development
+# REMS-Docker - The Ultimate Guide to Running DRLS REMS for Local Development

 ## Purpose of this guide